-The severe economic crises experienced by Latin American countries in the early 80's served as a natural experiment to alert that most of them need to reform their bankruptcy system.
+The severe economic crises experienced by Latin American countries in the early 80's served as a natural experiment to alert that most of them needed to reform their bankruptcy system.
 Bergoeing et al (2002) compare the recoveries of the Mexican and Chilean economic crises in the early 80's.
-Chile realized an administrative reform of the bankruptcy management service in 1978; the 1982 bankruptcy reform law clearly defined the rights of each creditor and replace public officials with private officials.
-The old law do not provide for an efficient and timely administration of bankruptcy because it relied on poorly paid public officials and highly bureaucratic procedures.
-In contrast Mexico had an obsolete and unwieldy bankruptcy law from 1943 in place until 2000.
-The authors concluded that despite many similarities in initial conditions, such as appreciation of real exchange rates, large current-account deficits, inflation, and weakness in the banking sector, the reform of bankruptcy procedures in Chile had effects both on the incentives to accumulate capital and on the efficiency with which that capital was accumulated.
-Both effects are crucial to explain that the differences in recovery paths is due to earlier Bankruptcy Law reforms in Chile that generated a faster recovery.
+Chile carried out an administrative reform of the bankruptcy management service in 1978; the 1982 bankruptcy reform law clearly defined the rights of each creditor and replaced public officials for private officials.
+The old law does not provide for an efficient and timely bankruptcy management because it relied on poorly paid public officials and highly bureaucratic procedures.
+In contrast Mexico had an obsolete and unwieldy bankruptcy law from 1943 effective until 2000.
+The authors concluded that despite many similarities in initial conditions, such as appreciation of real exchange rates, large current-account deficits, inflation, and weakness in the banking sector, the reform of bankruptcy procedures in Chile had effects on both incentives to accumulate capital and efficiency with which that capital was accumulated.
+Both effects are crucial to explain that Chilean faster recovery was due to its earlier bankruptcy law reforms.

 An extra relevant function of the bankruptcy law design is to avoid, as much as possible, fraud.
 Fraudulent actions have an important role in bankruptcy process mainly in Latin America.
-Mechanisms that contribute to raise the role of creditors (like an active participation in reorganization) and the expected return in bankruptcy, work to increase their incentive in monitoring the bankruptcy procedure, making more difficult fraudulent actions.
-Taking the former Brazilian Bankruptcy Law as an example, due to the top priority of labor and tax claims, creditors receive almost nothing in bankruptcy states, eliminating their incentive in participate of the bankruptcy procedure.
+Mechanisms that contribute to raise the role of creditors (like an active participation in reorganization) and the expected return in bankruptcy, work to increase their incentive in monitoring the bankruptcy procedure, making fraudulent actions more difficult.
+Taking the former Brazilian Bankruptcy Law as an example, due to the top priority of labor and tax claims, creditors receive almost nothing in bankruptcy states, eliminating their incentive in participating in the bankruptcy procedure.
 Another important source of fraud in Brazil was also provided by the top priority of labor credit.
 This structure of priority opened the possibility of managers to cheat the law by creating jobs to "friends" in such a way to receive as regular workers (for the manager) of the failing firm.
-Therefore the structure of priorities acts, besides to reduce cost of capital, to avoid fraud.
+Therefore, the structure of priorities acts to avoid fraud, besides reducing the cost of capital.

-Nowadays there is not much to say about the design of optimal Bankruptcy Law.
+Nowadays, despite all research in bankruptcy there is no conclusion about the design of the optimal bankruptcy law.
 However, there exist two consensual points in this debate.
-The first concerns to the protection that Bankruptcy Law must provide to creditors and the second is about the goals-of-insolvency procedure.
+The first concerns the protection that bankruptcy law must provide for creditors and the second is about the goals-of-insolvency procedure.